 Underneath that, you can select how your visitors navigate to another page of your posts.
 The two options are text or numbers, this is at the bottom of the page.
 You can have ‘Older posts’ or ‘1 2 3’.

-The boxes below that option are for what information you want to be displayed for your posts.
+The boxes below that option are for what information you want to be displayed.
 In this screenshot, I show you what each option enables.

-At the bottom, you can opt to show related posts or not.
+At the bottom, you have an option to show related posts.

 This feature is for you to decide what information you want to display on each post.
-You can enable show categories, date, comments, author, and author description.
+You can show categories, dates, comments, author, and author description.